Robert Weil (editor)

 Robert Weil is an Executive Editor and Vice President of the publishing imprint W. W. Norton / Liveright.
 From 2011 to 2022 he was the Editor-in-Chief and Publishing Director of Liveright, succeeded by Peter J. Simon in July, 2022.
+He is the editor of four Pulitzer Prize winning books.

 Early life and career

 Weil graduated from Yale College with a Bachelor of Arts in History in 1977.
 He originally considered teaching high school before beginning his publishing career with Times Books in 1978 as an Editorial Assistant.
 In 1980 he moved to the former Omni Magazine.
 At Omni he introduced a book division, packaging and agenting science books to publishers before becoming Senior Editor at St. Martin's Press in 1988, a division of Macmillan Publishers.
 Weil's acquisitions at St. Martin's included Michael Wallis's Route 66, Henry Roth's tetralogy of novels called The Mercy of a Rude Stream, Oliver Stone's autobiographical novel A Child's Night Dream, and John Bayley's Elegy for Iris.